The Copenhagen row house costume is so bright and colorful, you just may want to recreate the whole city!

 - Attach the roof to the rest of the house with duct tape and glue gun again.
 Make sure the roof is in a position where you don’t have to duck.

 - Paint the box to your desired colors.
-If possible, use white cardboard so it’s easier to paint on top of (less layers).
+If possible, use white cardboard so it’s easier to paint on top (fewer layers).
 I went with traditional Copenhagen yellow and blue like the main harbor, Nyhavn.

 - Figure out where your hands will be holding the box and cut out slits.